What is Rhetoric?

-Below are a few examples on how rhetoric is employed by using various literary devices:
+Below are a few examples of how rhetoric is employed by using various literary devices:

-- How does this idiot got elected? – A rhetorical question to convince others that “idiot” does not deserve to be elected.
+- How did this idiot get elected? – A rhetorical question to convince others that the “idiot” does not deserve to be elected.

-- Here comes the Helen of our school. – An allusion to “Helen of Troy” to emphasize beauty of a girl.
+- Here comes the Helen of our school. – An allusion to “Helen of Troy,” to emphasize the beauty of a girl.

-- I will die if you asked me to sing in front of my parents – A hyperbole to persuade others not to use force in doing something which is not liked
+- I would die if you asked me to sing in front of my parents. – A hyperbole to persuade others not to use force to make you do something you don’t want to do.

-- All blonde-haired people are dumb. – Using a stereotype to develop a general opinion about a group.
+- All blonds are dumb. – Using a stereotype to develop a general opinion about a group.

-Nevertheless, the difference between rhetorical devices and figures of speech is so minute that both share many of the devices.
+Nevertheless, the difference between rhetorical devices and figures of speech is so minute that both share many features.
 A figure of speech becomes a device in rhetoric when it is aimed at persuading the readers or listeners.